philippaSteinberg/EEP153-Proj1/README.md

 - Population pyramid on select countries

-- Animated opulation pyramid on select regions/countries for comparison
+- Animated population pyramid on select regions/countries for comparison

 - Import/export plot on select countries